CENsBonn/fMRI/local-setup-fmriprep.md

 $ conda activate cens
 ```

-If the above command fails, make sure you have followed the [installation instructions](#installation).
+If the above command fails, make sure you have followed the [local setup instructions](#local-setup-environment).